 2. Poke pilot holes with the hot knife into each area of the block that will be cut out.
 Carefully carve out the design on the mini-scroll table.
 Unthread and re-insert the wire into each pilot hole to make each interior cut.
 Peel off the transfer sheet when finished.

-3. Add details to the carving with the engraving tool.
+3. Add details to the carved foam words with the engraving tool.

 4. Paint the carving with apple green acrylic paint and let dry.